indiqusdocs/apiculus/docs/Subscribers/AccountCentre/SupportandTickets.md

 ![Support and Tickets](img/SupportandTickets1.png)
 ## Creating a Support Ticket

-The Apiculus CloudConsole has a ticketing section that can be accessed by clicking on **Support & Tickets** in the main navigation panel of the Account Centre.
+The Apiculus Cloud Console has a ticketing section that can be accessed by clicking on **Support & Tickets** in the main navigation panel of the Account Centre.
 The tickets section shows a list of all the tickets in your account and lets you filter the view based on ticket priority and ticket status.

 Clicking on the **CREATE TICKET** button on the left corner will open up the ticket creation dialog box.
 Ticket creation also follows the single-form interaction paradigm where all the relevant information is captured intelligently in one place to create the ticket.
 The ticket creation dialog will show the following options: